 The crab was made from the bottom half of a plastic cup which had been painted red.
 We then punched some holes to pass pipe-cleaners through to make the crab’s legs and eyes and added googly eyes and cardboard claws.

-The seahorse was created by cutting a seahorse shape out of a paper bowl (using the ridges to form the spine of the seahorse) and adding a googly eye and stickers to decorate.
+The seahorse was created by cutting a seahorse shape out of a paper bowl (using the ridges to form the spine of the seahorse) and then adding a googly eye and stickers to decorate.

 The starfish were made by cutting out starfish shapes out of yellow cardboard and gluing on orzo pasta shapes.